Focus on Renewable Energy Spurs Concerns Over Supply–Demand Equation

 image-5699337

-Utilities and operators fear a disconnect between projected demand and the federal government’s power plant rules, liquid natural gas (LNG) export pause, public lands leasing policies, and near-total budgetary exclusion of fossil fuels, which generate 60 percent of the nation’s electricity.
+Utilities and operators fear a disconnect between projected demand and the federal government’s power plant rules, liquified natural gas (LNG) export pause, public lands leasing policies, and near-total budgetary exclusion of fossil fuels, which generate 60 percent of the nation’s electricity.

-Twenty-five state attorneys general filed a May lawsuit challenging the EPA’s power plant rules.
+Twenty-five state attorneys general filed a lawsuit in May challenging the EPA’s power plant rules.
 West Virginia Attorney General Patrick Morrisey, a Republican favored to win November’s gubernatorial race, said the rules could close the state’s nine coal-fired plants before the power they consistently generate can be replaced by reliable alternatives.

 image-5699195

-PacifiCorp's Hunter coal fired power plant releases steam as it burns coal outside of Castle Dale, Utah, on Nov.
+PacifiCorp's Hunter coal-fired power plant releases steam as it burns coal outside of Castle Dale, Utah, on Nov.
 14, 2019.
-(George Frey/AFP via Getty Images)
+George Frey/AFP via Getty Images

-The retiring two-term senator noted U.S. utilities have removed more than 100 GW of coal-fired electric power since 2021, while 2.6 million MW is “waiting an average of five years to connect” to the grid.
+The retiring two-term senator noted that U.S. utilities have removed more than 100 GW of coal-fired electric power since 2021, while 2.6 million MW is “waiting an average of five years to connect” to the grid.

 FERC Commissioner Mark Christie warned the House Energy, Climate, and Grid Security Subcommittee during a July 24 hearing that “the United States is heading for potentially catastrophic consequences in terms of the reliability of our electric power system” because, without fossil fuels, there will be costly and time-consuming gaps when there is no solar power being supplied to the grid.